 The Thought Experiment

-Conducted at the beginning of the master's programme in Art & Design, the Thought Experiment is a 20-credit module which provides an opportunity to discover research methods pertinent to the acquisition of experiential, as opposed to cognitive, knowledge, in a light-hearted but serious introduction to the programme.
+Conducted at the beginning of the master's programme in Art & Design, the Thought Experiment is a 20-credit module that provides an opportunity to discover research methods pertinent to the acquisition of experiential, as opposed to cognitive, knowledge, in a light-hearted but serious introduction to the programme.

-Collaborative Dialogues follows, and is intrinsically linked to, the Thought Experiment module.
+Collaborative Dialogues follows and is intrinsically linked to, the Thought Experiment module.

 After watching all the student presentations, the idea is that collaborative teams of like, or complementary, minds are formed.
 These teams are tasked with developing a project which can be ‘real’ or hypothetical, blue-sky thinking or prototype in nature.

-We are interested in your ability to collaborate, to work as a team and to harness your personal creativity into a team-working environment in ways which are positive and hopefully multiply the creative potential of the group.
+We are interested in your ability to collaborate, to work as a team and to harness your personal creativity into a team-working environment in ways that are positive and hopefully multiply the creative potential of the group.

 The Coexistent Perspectives 20-credit module combines an introduction to complex theoretical and philosophical ideas with independent academic research.